Plan Managers Advocacy Group

 Why Intermediaries Matter to Participants

 Intermediaries do far more than process payments, they help uphold Participant choice and decision‑making by ensuring funds are used appropriately and transparently.
-They also support scheme integrity by identifying and reporting misuse of funds, helping to protect participant budgets and the wider NDIS.
+They also support scheme integrity by identifying and reporting misuse of funds, helping to protect Participant budgets and the wider NDIS.
 The sustainability of this sector directly impacts Participant outcomes and the financial health of the Scheme.

 What is the NDIS Review?